makersacademy/takeaway-challenge/README.md

 RuntimeError: Order can't be found: looks like it hasn't been placed yet.
 Please place the order first. from
 [7] pry(main)> take_away.place_order
 !!!
-SMS is being send to the phone
+SMS is being sent to the phone
 You have placed your order, total: $64.
 => 64
 [8] pry(main)> take_away.order_details